 This round up is just one in Fatherly’s exhaustive Back To School Product Guide.
-Click here for everything from your kid needs, from winning math to standing at a bus stop on the rain (which is what you used to do, only uphill both ways).
+Check it out for everything from your kid needs, from winning math to standing at a bus stop on the rain (which is what you used to do, only uphill both ways).

-Just as surely as kids need shoes, the shoes they need are mainly pretty damn uncool looking; a veritable minefield of squeaky soles, blinking lights, and bedazzling.
+Just as surely as kids need shoes, the kids shoes they need are mainly pretty damn uncool; a veritable minefield of squeaky soles, blinking lights, and bedazzling.
 If you search long enough, though, you’ll find a few kickass kicks.
-From classics like Vans slip-ons and Converse All-Stars to brands you’ve never heard of like AKID and Plae, here are the outliers of the kid shoe stratosphere.
+From classics like Vans slip-ons and Converse All-Stars to brands you’ve never heard of like AKID and Plae, here are the outliers of the back-to-school kid shoe stratosphere.
 AKA, the ones you wouldn’t be embarrassed to drop your kid off at school in.

 AKID Anthony HiYou might think only North West and Blue Ivy Carter have access to these premium canvas, leather-trimmed, jet black high tops, but they are in fact available to regular kids.
 The only difference is, North and Blue Ivy get theirs sent to them for free.
 You’ve got to pay full freight.
 Seems worth it, though, to have your kid look so fly they could break the internet.

-Adidas SambaThe last time somebody actually played indoor soccer in the most perpetually cool turf shoe of all time was likely sometime during the Reagan administration.
-Still, classics are classics for a reason.
+Adidas SambaThe last time somebody actually played indoor soccer in the most perpetually cool turf kids shoe of all time was likely sometime during the Reagan administration.
+Still, kids shoes classics are classics for a reason.
 Lace ’em up and start practicing your Run DMC karaoke.

 Cole Haan LunarGrand Plain Toe OxfordYou might think these Cole Haan oxfords with cushiony sneaker soles were made on the moon, but it only feels that way.
 Lunarlon is actually just the name of the Nike comfort technology in these puppies that makes you feel lighter than Neil Armstrong, even if you’re only taking one small step towards your office.